Howard University Graduate Program in Atmospheric Science (HUPAS)

 Weather Systems & Forecasting

-Synoptic, mesoscale, and convective systems studied via modeling, observation, and theory.
+Synoptic, mesoscale, and convective systems studied via modeling and observation.

 Prof. Chiao